gnois/losty/README.md

-#### Response completion and returning control to Nginx
+### Response completion and returning control to Nginx

 Response headers including cookies and sessions are accumulated and finally set into `ngx.headers` before response is returned.
 Setting `ngx.headers` directly prior to returning response should also work as expected.

 Note that calling `ngx.redirect()`, `ngx.flush()`, `ngx.exit()` or `ngx.eof()` in a handler would terminate itself, short circuit the Losty dispatcher and return control to Nginx immediately.
 It is not recommended to call these functions because response headers and body generated from handlers may be discarded.

-That said, a valid example would be to user `return ngx.exit(status)` to fall back to error_page directive in nginx.conf instead of using Losty generated error pages.
+That said, a valid example would be to use `return ngx.exit(status)` to fall back to error_page directive in nginx.conf instead of using Losty generated error pages.

 ### Routes

 Routes are defined using HTTP methods, like get() for GET or post() for POST.

 Route paths are strings that begins with '/', followed by multiple segments separated by '/' as well.
 A trailing slash is ignored.

 A segment that begins with : specifies a capturing lua pattern.
 Captured values are stored in `match` array of request table (q).

 There is no named capture like in other frameworks, due to possible conflicting paths like: